Sausage Pinwheels

 Step 5: Roll It Up

-Using wax paper for assistance, roll the dough lengthwise into a tight log to encase the filling.
-Wrap this log tightly in plastic wrap.
+Using the wax paper for assistance, roll the dough lengthwise into a tight log, encasing the filling.
+Wrap tightly in plastic wrap.

 Step 6: Repeat Process

-Repeat steps 2 through 5 with the second package of crescent rolls and remaining ingredients to create a second log.
+Repeat with the second package of crescent rolls and remaining ingredients to create a second log.

 Step 7: Chill Logs

-Refrigerate both wrapped logs for at least 1 hour or until firm enough to slice.
+Refrigerate wrapped logs for at least 1 hour or until firm enough to slice.

 Step 8: Preheat Oven

-Remove logs from the refrigerator.
-Unwrap them and use a sharp knife to slice each log into 1/2-inch-thick pinwheels.
+Preheat oven to 375°F. Remove logs from refrigerator, unwrap them, and use a sharp knife to slice each log into 1/2-inch-thick pinwheels.

-Arrange pinwheels on a baking sheet, leaving at least 1 inch of space between each one.
+Arrange pinwheels on a baking sheet, leaving at least 1 inch of space between each.
 Bake for 10-15 minutes or until golden brown.

 Remove from oven and allow pinwheels to cool slightly before serving.
-Enjoy!
+Enjoy your delicious Sausage Pinwheels!

 How to Serve Sausage Pinwheels